Varundaga/vCard_Creator/README.md

 # Usage

-Enter all your Credentials in the form to Create your Personalised vCard and Use ctrl + P to get the Print.
+Enter all your Credentials in the form to Create your Personalised vCard and Use Ctrl + P to Print.

 # Technologies Used